ilhan007/ui5con-web-component/docs/4_Use_WebComps_in_Smart_Store_app.md

 <br>

 - Navigate to the **`Inventory`** page by pressing the Inventory card (focused on the previous image).
-Here you see the Table with products, which we will enhance by replacing the plain texts in `Tags` column (underlined in the image below) with the newly created components.
+Here you see the Table with products, which we will enhance by replacing the plain texts in the `Tags` column (underlined in the image below) with the newly created `Token` web component.

 <br>